polymorphic92/PD-workflow/PITCHME.md

 * be prepared for the next "Big Thing" in software development

 Note:
-1 Have an Optimized workflow and tooling, adding new technologies to it become very easy
+1 Having an Optimized workflow, allows adding new technologies to become very easy

-2 try to automate routine things are done  all the time that should not be done (I have an example)
+2 (We should) try to automate routine things that are done all the time (I have an example)

 3 Hockey refernce :  We should always be looking were the puck is going.